-Though balance is something I strive for in my life, it can be hard to feel balanced when my schedule is jam-packed.
+Though balance is something I strive for in my life, it can be hard to feel balanced when I’m trying to do too much.
 And if I’m being totally honest, sometimes it’s because I’m simply not using my time in the best ways (don’t judge me).

 Balance obviously means something different to everyone, yet most of us are seeking it in some way or another.
 When you’re burned out and stressed out, balance seems like the ultimate remedy.

 If you’ve been craving balance in your life but just can’t seem to make it happen, here are five reasons your life might be feeling off-balance (and what you can do about it!).

 5 Reasons Why Balance Is A Struggle

 At times when I’ve said to myself, ‘I wish I had more balance in my life,’ I’ve noticed it means I’ve been slacking on a few key things.
 Check out this list and see if you can relate to any of them:

 1. You haven’t defined what balance truly means to you.